-Mark S. Robertson, Candidate for Nevada’s Third Congressional District
+Mark S. Robertson, Candidate for Nevada’s First Congressional District

 As a retired member of the U.S. Military after 30 years, I’ve served in combat zones in Iraq, Afghanistan, and Kuwait.
 What we see today in our Nation’s Capitol resembles green zones and security perimeters in hotly contested areas.
 The Speaker of the House, Nancy Pelosi, has turned our capitol into something you might find in a war-torn country.
 This is truly a national embarrassment.